A Shadow in the Sun

 About the author.

-heHe is Vincent R. Ogoti is a Kenyan writer, Research Scholar of Culture, History, and Peacebuilding.
+Vincent R. Ogoti is a Kenyan writer, Research Scholar of Culture, History, and Peacebuilding.

-He is a Doctor of Philosophy (Ph.D.) student at the University of Wisconsin-Madison (USA).
+He is a Doctor of Philosophy (Ph.D.) candidate at the University of Wisconsin-Madison (USA).
 He holds a master’s degree from the University of Notre Dame’s Keough School of Global Affairs, a postgraduate diploma in mass communication, and a bachelor’s degree in education, literature, and linguistics from the University of Nairobi.
 He has also studied English and African Studies (coursework) at Yale University where he was a Fulbright scholar at the MacMillan Center for International and Area Studies. he worked as an editor with Longhorn, a leading publishing house in eastern Africa, to develop educational content for schools in Kenya, Uganda, Tanzania, Rwanda, and Malawi.
 He has edited many creative books some of which have won prestigious literary prizes such as Burt Award for African Literature.